WeblateOrg/weblate/docs/user/checks.rst

 .. versionadded:: 4.5

-*The translation does not follow terms defined in a glossary.*
+:Summary: The translation does not follow terms defined in a glossary.
+:Scope: translated strings
+:Check class: ``weblate.checks.glossary.GlossaryCheck``
+:Flag to enable: ``check-glossary``
+:Flag to ignore: ``ignore-check-glossary``

 This check has to be turned on using ``check-glossary`` flag (see :ref:`custom-checks`).
 Please consider following prior to enabling it: